 Now that we have a rough cost per person, let’s see how all of that fits in a day.
-Generally people will depart from the office or a common meeting point, go for a team building activity, go for food, go for drinks, then return to the office or the common meeting point.
-Sometimes people will go directly home from the last stop on the itinerary, but some may chose to return to the office.
+Generally, people will depart from the office or a common meeting point, go for a team-building activity, go for food, go for drinks, then return to the office or the common meeting point.
+Sometimes people will go directly home from the last stop on the itinerary, but some may choose to return to the office.
 This means that there is a total of 4 trips per person.
 Since each trip is approximately $4 in the city, the total cost per person is approximately $16.

 Team Building Activity